flame-engine/flame/doc/other-inputs.md

 # Other inputs

+This includes documentation for input methods besides keyboard and mouse.

+For other input documents, see also:

+- [Gesture Input](gesture-input.md): for mouse and touch pointer gestures
+- [Other Inputs](other-inputs.md): For joysticks, game pads, etc.

 ## Joystick

 Flame provides a component capable of creating a virtual joystick for taking input for your game.